MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/recover-deleted-items-in-a-mailbox.md

 ![Select a folder to move other types of items](media/f8290131-43f2-46f1-bc07-228c2d83b96c.png)

+   > [!NOTE]
-    Note that calendar items, contacts, and tasks are located directly in the Purges folder, and not in a Calendar, Contacts, or Tasks subfolder.
+   > Note that calendar items, contacts, and tasks are located directly in the Purges folder, and not in a Calendar, Contacts, or Tasks subfolder.
 However, you can sort by **Type** to group similar types of items.

 8. When you're finished recovering deleted items, right-click the PST file in the left-nav bar and select **Close "name of PST file"**.